SharonLutz/ModMedTest/README.md

 # ModMedTest
 R package to run moderated mediation analysis using the mediation R package.
 For a binary moderator, this package runs the mediation analysis for 3 groups: all, moderator==0, and moderator==1.
 In addition, the test of the moderated direct and indirect effects are performed.
+Note: mediation analysis makes several assumptions including: no unmeasured confounding, no measurement error, and the arrows in the DAG are correctly specified.

 ## Installation
 ```